Prospective Ph.D. students

 Paid Undergraduate research positions

 The Fluid and Structural Mechanics Laboratory of the Department of Mechanical Engineering at Tennessee Tech University, led by Dr. Peng Zhang, is now recruiting multiple undergraduate researchers, with an immediate start date.
-The candidates must a an full-time enrolled undergraduate student at Tennessee Tech.
+The candidates must be a full-time enrolled undergraduate student at Tennessee Tech.
 The successful candidates will be involved in the experimental and computation aspects of the ongoing research projects of the lab.
 A list of ongoing projects can be found here.

 The recruited candidates will be supported by a competitive stipend.
 Interested candidates are encouraged to submit a CV, transcript, and a short description of your research interests to Dr. Peng Zhang (pzhang@tntech.edu).